smissaertj/GnomePaper-GUI/README.md

 ![](screenshot.png)

 ### Usage
-The app will automatically run at the specified interval.
+After installing using the `Configure & Install GnomePaper GUI` button, the app will automatically run at the specified interval.
+There's no need to run the GUI again, unless you wish to reconfigure a setting or set a one time randome image.

 You can check the next run using `systemctl --user list-timers gnomepaper-gui.timer`

 ```